-2 voters have preferences $b \succ a \succ c \succ d$, 1 voters have preferences $a \succ c \succ d \succ b$.
+2 voters have preferences $b \succ a \succ c \succ d$ , 1 voters have preferences $a \succ c \succ d \succ b$ .

-The Borda score of a is $5 = 2 \times 2 + 1 \times 1$.
-For b, it is $6 = 2 \times 1 + 1 \times 4$.
+The Borda score of a is $5 = 2 \times 2 + 1 \times 1$ .
+For b, it is $6 = 2 \times 1 + 1 \times 4$ .
 Candidates c and d receive 8 and 11.
-Thus a is the winner and the collective ranking is $a \succ b \succ c \succ d$.
-Using
+Thus a is the winner and the collective ranking is $a \succ b \succ c \succ d$ .
+Using the Condorcet method, the conclusion is different: b is the Condorcet winner.
+Furthermore, the collective preference obtained by the Condorcet method is transitive and yields the ranking $b \succ a \succ c \succ d$ .
+The two methods diverge; the Borda method does not verify the Condorcet principle.
+Nevertheless, it can be shown that the Borda method never chooses a Condorcet looser, i.e. a candidate that is beaten by all other candidates by an absolute majority (contrary to the British system, see Example 2).

 The Borda method has an important advantage with respect to the Condorcet method.
 In any situation, it selects one or several winners (those with the lowest sum of ranks).
-Furthermore, it always yields a ranking of the candidates from best to worse.
-The Condorcet method, on the contrary, sometimes yields non-transitive preferences and it is then impossible to rank the candidates or even to choose a subset of 'good' candidates (see example 19.8).
+Furthermore, it always yields a ranking of the candidates, from best to worse.
+The Condorcet method, on the contrary, sometimes yields non-transitive preferences and it is then impossible to rank the candidates or even to choose a subset of 'good' candidates (see example 8).
 It is easy to verify that the Borda method is neutral, anonymous, separable, monotonic and encourages participation.

 The Borda method nevertheless sometimes behaves in a strange way.
-Indeed, consider example 19.11 and suppose that candidates c and d decide on the eve of the election not to compete because they are almost sure to lose.
+Indeed, consider example 11 and suppose that candidates c and d decide on the eve of the election not to compete because they are almost sure to lose.
 With the Borda method, the new winner is b.
 Thus b now defeats a just because c and d dropped out.
-The fact that a defeats or is defeated by b therefore depends not only on the relative positions of a and b in the rankings of the voters but is also contingent upon the presence of other candidates and on their position with respect to all other candidates.
-This can be a problem as the set of candidates is not always fixed.
-It is even more of a problem in decision aiding because the set of actions is seldom given and is, to a large extent, the outcome of a modeling process.
+Thus the fact that a defeats or is defeated by b depends not only one the relative positions of a and b in the rankings of the voters but is also contingent upon the presence of other candidates and on their position with respect to all other candidates.
+This can be a problem as the set of the candidates is not always fixed.
+It is even more a problem in decision aiding because the set of actions is seldom given and is to a large extent the outcome of a modelling process.

 After all these examples, we would like to propose a democratic method with the advantages of the Borda method (transitivity of the collective preferences) and those of the Condorcet method (Condorcet principle and absence of contingency problems).
-We will see in section 19.3 that it is mainly hopeless.
+We will see in Section 3 that it is hopeless.

 Let us mention that we limited this discussion to voting systems aimed at choosing a candidate and not a subset of candidates.
 The reader might then be tempted to conclude that those systems are inferior to systems aimed at choosing a representative body with some 'proportional' method.
 But this is too simple, for at least two reasons.
-First, the definition of what constitues a fair or democratic proportional representation is complex and most proportional systems lead to paradoxical situations [BAL 82].
+First, the definition of what constitues a fair or democratic proportional representation is complex and most proportional systems lead to paradoxical situations (see Balinski and Young, 1982).
 Second, representative bodies must make decisions and, to this end, they need voting systems aimed at choosing a single action.

-19.3.
-Some theoretical results
+3 Some theoretical results

 Based on the preceding examples, we now have the intuition that conceiving 'good' preference aggregation methods raises serious problems.
-This is confirmed by some celebrated results in social choice theory.
+This is confirmed by some celebrated results in Social Choice Theory.

-19.3.1.
-Arrow's theorem
+3.1 Arrow's theorem